-- a. a digital asset business or financial institution licensed or registered by the Central Bank of The Bahamas, the Securities Commission of The Bahamas, The Insurance Commission of The Bahamas, or the Gaming Boardfor The Bahamas; - b. a virtual asset service provider or financial institution which - i. is subject to anti-money laundering and countering the financing of terrorism obligations; - ii. is under supervision for compliance with the obligations referred to subparagraph (i) and; - iii. has adequate procedures for compliance with customer due diligence and record keeping requirements; - c. any central or local government agency or statutory body; - d. a publicly traded company listed on The Bahamas International Stock Exchange or any other marketplace registered by the Commission and specified in the Schedule to the Financial Transactions Reporting Regulations, 2018.
+- (a) a digital asset business or financial institution licensed or registered by the Central Bank of The Bahamas, the Securities Commission of The Bahamas, The Insurance Commission of The Bahamas, or the Gaming Board for The Bahamas; - (b) a virtual asset service provider or financial institution which - is subject to anti-money laundering, countering the financing of terrorism and countering the financing of proliferation obligations; - (ii) is under supervision for compliance with the obligations referred to subparagraph (i) and; - (iii) has adequate procedures for compliance with customer due diligence and record keeping requirements;

+- (c) any central or local government agency or statutory body; - (d) a publicly traded company listed on The Bahamas International Stock Exchange or any other marketplace registered by the Commission and specified in the Schedule to the Financial Transactions Reporting Regulations, 2018.

-18. Ongoing monitoring
+18. Ongoing monitoring.

-- (1) A registrant shall, after the verification procedures have been concluded and a business relationship has been established - (a) monitor the conduct of the business relationship periodically; and - (b) ensure, on an ongoing basis, that the business relationship is consistent with the risk profile and nature of the business stated when the relationship was established. - (2) Ongoing monitoring of business relationships includes, without limitation: - (a) scrutiny of transactions undertaken throughout the course of the relationship (including, where necessary, the source of funds) to ensure that the transactions are consistent with the registrant's knowledge of the customer, their business and risk profile; - (b) ensuring that the source documents, data or other information obtained for the purposes of applying due diligence are kept up to date; - (c) analysing blockchain and similar transactions in line with a risk-based approach including, without limitation, taking into account the nature of the registrant's business and whether it is appropriate to use such analysis for all transactions; - (d) where large volumes of transactions occur on a regular basis, using automated systems to monitor transactions provided that flagged transactions are subject to human expert analysis to determine whether such transactions are suspicious.
+- (1) A registrant shall, after the verification procedures have been concluded and a business relationship has been established - (a) monitor the conduct of the business relationship periodically; and - (b) ensure, on an ongoing basis, that the business relationship is consistent with the risk profile and nature of the business stated when the relationship was established. - (2) Ongoing monitoring of business relationships includes, without limitation - (a) scrutiny of transactions undertaken throughout the course of the relationship (including, where necessary, the source of funds) to ensure that the transactions are consistent with the registrant's knowledge of the customer, their business and risk profile; - (b) ensuring that the source documents, data or other information obtained for the purposes of applying due diligence are kept up to date: - (c) analysing blockchain and similar transactions in line with a riskbased approach including, without limitation, taking into account the nature of the registrant's business and whether it is appropriate to use such analysis for all transactions; - (d) where large volumes of transactions occur on a regular basis, using automated systems to monitor transactions provided that flagged transactions are subject to human expert analysis to determine whether such transactions are suspicious.